Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Abstract

 \section{Abstract}

-We consider linearization of perturbed vector field $ \omega+P $ over infinite dimensional torus $ \mathbb{T}^\infty $ and give sharp regularity requirement for perturbation $ P $ under which there is a nearly identical transformation conjugating the unperturbed one $ \omega $ onto $ \omega-\tilde{\omega}+P $ via a small modifying term $ \tilde{\omega} $.
-Besides discussing the Diophantine type introduced by Bourgain \cite{MR2180074}, we also investigate the universal nonresonance and provide weakest regularity of perturbations known so far for which KAM applies.
-Lower than analyticity, our results allow Gevrey or even only $ C^\infty $, and the new KAM scheme with a balancing sequence to overcome non-polynomial nonresonance is shown to be non-Newtonian that differs from the usual ones.
-Thereby, we answer the fundamental question of what is the minimum regularity required for KAM in infinite dimensional case.
-Additionally, our linearization could also be employed to deal with quasi periodic case over $ \mathbb{T}^n $.\\ \\ {\bf Keywords:} {Full dimensional tori, non-Newtonian KAM iteration, Diophantine nonresonance, Gevrey regularity, $ C^\infty $ regularity.}\\ {\bf2020 Mathematics Subject Classification:} {37K20, 37K55.}
+We consider the $ C^1 $ linearization of a perturbed vector field $ \omega+P $ over the infinite-dimensional torus $ \mathbb{T}^\infty $, and determine the sharp regularity requirement of the perturbation $ P $ conjugating the unperturbed one $ \omega $ onto $ \omega-\tilde{\omega}+P $ via a small modifying term $ \tilde{\omega} $.
+We discuss the Diophantine type introduced by Bourgain, investigate the universal nonresonance, and provide the weakest known regularity of perturbations for which KAM applies.
+Our results allow for lower regularity than analyticity such as Gevrey regularity or even $ C^\infty $ regularity.
+We propose a new KAM scheme with a balancing sequence to overcome the non-polynomial nonresonance, differing from the usual Newtonian approach.
+Thereby, in addition to deriving the sharp Gevrey exponent along Diophantine nonresonance, we answer the fundamental question of what the minimum regularity required for KAM is in the infinite-dimensional setting: $ C^\infty $ regularity.
+Our linearization technique also applies to the quasi-periodic case over $ \mathbb{T}^n $.\\ \\ {\bf Keywords:} {Full-dimensional tori, non-Newtonian KAM iteration, Diophantine nonresonance, Gevrey regularity, $ C^\infty $ regularity, sharp regularity}\\ {\bf2020 Mathematics Subject Classification:} {37K20, 37K55}